KS1 - Lyndhurst Road, Landford, Salisbury, Wiltshire SP5 2AE - KS2 - School Road, Nomansland, Salisbury, Wiltshire, SP5 2BY

 Cedarwood Flowerbeds

-Hot Composter
+Hot Composter and the Parish Council

 The Hot Composters donated by the parish council last year have now been built and installed in positions where the children can put in compostable waste from their breaktime snacks.
 The Eco Committee wrote and presented an excellent assembly on how and why we need to use the Hot Composters to both KS1 and KS2.
 All food and paper waste from both sites is now composted.
 The kitchen staff have re-organised the disposal of the lunchtime waste collection to support the work of the Eco-Committee, who ensure the food waste makes it's way to the Hot Composter each day.
 Paper is shredded weekly as part of the Eco-Club activities.